blazejdolicki/CHEDAR/README.md

 ### Generate Document Embeddings

 Our code is based on ANCE and we have a similar embedding inference pipeline, where the documents are first tokenized and converted to token ids and then the token ids are used for embedding inference.
-We create sub-directories `tokenized` and `embeddings` inside `./datasets/cast-shared` and `./datasets/or-quac` to store the tokenized documents and document embeddings, respectively:
+You can create sub-directories `tokenized` and `embeddings` inside `./datasets/cast-shared` to store the tokenized documents and document embeddings, respectively:

 ```bash
 mkdir datasets/cast-shared/tokenized
 mkdir datasets/cast-shared/embeddings
 ```
+Note that we used embeddings and tokenized data from a shared folder on Lisa (`/project/gpuuva006/CAST19_ANCE_embeddings` and `/project/gpuuva006/team3/cast-tokenized/`), so you can use those directories if you have access to the cluster.
+If not, then use the folders `datasets/cast-shared/embeddings` and  `datasets/cast-shared/tokenized` as mentioned above but bear in mind that you need to change the directories in batch scripts.

 Run `./data/tokenizing.py` to tokenize documents in parallel: